csexton/codeography.com/_posts/2010-06-25-rvm-and-vim-tastes-like-awesome.markdown

 published: true
 ---

-After a [tweet](http://twitter.com/bryanl/status/17013225815) about vim status lines by non other than [@bryanl](http://twitter.com/bryanl/) I set out to get git and rvm info in vim's status line.
+After a [tweet](http://twitter.com/bryanl/status/17013225815) about vim status lines by non other than Bryan Lyles I set out to get git and rvm info in vim's status line.
 Well, git was easy since I was using Tim Pope's fugitive plugin:

     set statusline+=%{fugitive#statusline()}